Skip to main content

 Brooks Awards for Outstanding Research Paper

 This award honors an outstanding paper written by a PhD student who is funded by the Brooks School.
-Submissions are evaluated based on the potential for innovation and impact in the field of public policy.
+Submissions are evalua0ed based on the potential for innovation and impact in the field of public policy.

 Brooks Awards for Outstanding Teaching